Wruthless/java-code-practice/README.md

         if(arr[i] != 0) return false;
     }
 ```
----

 ### UniqueCharacters.java
-- Verifies if a string contains all unique characters.
+- Verify if a string contains all unique characters.

 ### RepeatingCharacters.java
 - Return the number of repeated characters in a string.

+### URLEncoding.java
+- Encode spaces in a URL with "%20" instead of "+".